aleju/self-driving-truck/README.md

 ![Architecture](images/readme/architecture.png?raw=true "Architecture")

 There are five components:
 * Embedder 1: A CNN that is pretrained in semi-supervised fashion.
 The two gradient inputs (see image) are just gradients from `1` to `0` which are supposed to give positional information.
 (E.g. the mirrors are always at roughly the same positions, so it is logical to detect them partially by their position.)
-Instance Normalization was used, because Batch Normalization regularly broke, resulting in zero-only vectors during test (seemed like a bug in the framework, would usually go away when using batch sizes >= 2 or staying in training mode).
+Instance Normalization was used, because Batch Normalization regularly broke, resulting in zero-only vectors during test/eval (seemed like a bug in the framework, would usually go away when using batch sizes >= 2 or staying in training mode).
 * Embedder 2: Takes the results of Embedder 1 and converts them into a vector.
 Additional inputs are added here.
-(These are: (1) Previous actions, (2) whether the gear is in reverse mode, (3) steering wheel position.
-The current gear state is read out from the route advisor.
+(These are: (1) Previous actions, (2) whether the gear is in reverse mode, (3) steering wheel position, (4) previous and current speeds.
+The current gear state and the speed is read out from the route advisor.
 The steering wheel position is approximated using a separate CNN.)
 Not merging this component with Embedder 1 allows to theoretically keep the weights from pretraining fixed.
 * Direct Reward: A model that predicts the direct reward, i.e. for `(s, a, r), (s', a', r')` it predicts `r` when being in `s'`.
 The reward is bound to the range -100 to +100.
 It predicts the reward value using a softmax over 100 bins.
 * Indirect Reward: A model that predicts future rewards, i.e. for `(s, a, r), (s', a', r'), ...` it predicts `r + gamma*r' + gamma^2*r''` when being in state `s`.
 Gamma is set to `0.95`.
 This model uses standard regression.
 It predicts one value per action, i.e. `Q(s, a)`.
 * Successors: An RNN model that predicts future embeddings (when specific actions are chosen).
 These future embeddings can then be used to predict future direct and indirect rewards (using the two previous models).
 This module uses an addition to the previously generated embedding (i.e. residual architecture).
 That way the LSTMs only have to predict the changes (of the embeddings) that were caused by the actions.

 Aside from these, there is also an autoencoder component applied to the embeddings of Embedder 2.
 However, that component is only trained for some batches, so it is skipped here.

 During application, each game state (i.e. frame/screenshot at 10fps) is embedded via convolutions and fully connected layers to a vector.
 From that vector, future embeddings (the successors) are predicted.
 Each such prediction (for each timestep) is dependent on a chosen action (e.g. pressing W+A followed by two times W converts game state vector X into Y).
-For 9 possible actions (W, W+A, W+D, S, S+A, S+D, A, D, none) and 5 timesteps (i.e. looking 0.5 seconds into the future),
-this leads to 59k possible chains of actions.
+For 9 possible actions (W, W+A, W+D, S, S+A, S+D, A, D, none) and 10 timesteps (i.e. looking 1 second into the future), this leads to roughly 3.5 billion possible chains of actions.
-This number is decreased to roughly 400 sensible plans (e.g. 5x W, 5x W+A, 2x W+A followed by 3x W, ...).
+This number is decreased to roughly 400 sensible plans (e.g. 10x W, 10x W+A, 3x W+A followed by 7x W, ...).
 For each such plan, the successors are generated and rewards are predicted (which can be done reasonably fast as the embedding's vector size is only 512).
 The plans are ordered/ranked by the V-values of their last timesteps and the plan with the highest V-value is chosen.
 (The predicted direct rewards of successors are currently ignored in the ranking, which seemed to improve the driving a bit.)

-# Reward function
+# Reward Function

 For a chain `(s, a, r, s')`, the reward `r` is mainly dependent on the measured speed at `s'`.
-The formula is `r = sp*(0.25*rev) + o + d`, where
+The formula is `r = sp*rev + o + d`, where
 * `sp` is the current speed (clipped to 0 to 100),
-* `rev` is `1` if the truck is in reverse gear ("drive backwards mode") and otherwise `0`
+* `rev` is `0.25` if the truck is in reverse gear ("drive backwards mode") and otherwise `1`
 * `o` is `-10` if an offence is shown (e.g. "ran over a red light", "crashed into a vehicle")
 * `d` is `-50` if the truck has taken damage (shown by a message similar to offences, which stays for around 2 seconds)

 The speed is read out from the game screen (it is shown in the route advisor).
-Similarly, offences and damages can be recognized using simple pixels comparisons or instance matching in the area of the route advisor (both events lead to shown messages).
+Similarly, offences and damages can be recognized using simple pixel comparisons or instance matching in the area of the route advisor (both events lead to shown messages).

 # Difficulties